Central Bank Design

 Most central banks have their own websites, with a wealth of detail about their operations and objectives, which can be found at Central Bank Websites.

-Accountability and transparency are also required for the central bank to maintain its independence, since there are always politicians who want to change, or even abolish, the institution.
+Accountability and transparency are also required for the central bank to maintain its independence since there are always politicians who want to change, or even abolish, the institution.
 These politicians usually know little about economics, but want the changes to suit their own political objectives.
-For instance, Ron Paul, a longtime House Republican representing Texas and an occasional contender for the United States Presidency, wants to abolish the Federal Reserve and go back to the gold standard.
-It is the confidence of the people in the central bank that it is doing its job that helps to prevent politicians from changing the law to suit their own purposes and the people maintain their confidence when they are kept informed by the central bank.
+For instance, Ron Paul, a longtime House Republican representing Texas, wanted to abolish the Federal Reserve and go back to the gold standard.
+It is the confidence of the people in the central bank that it is doing its job that helps prevent politicians from changing the law to suit their own purposes and the people maintain their confidence when they are kept informed by the central bank.